![]() |

 squadrons already scheduled for overseas duty while others were assigned to

-Regardless, it required two months of additional training before a pilot was considered
+overseas.
+Regardless, it required two months of additional training before a

 Lou remained stationed at